-Topic 7 – Supporting First Mile initiatives: Community-based and indigenous research methods
+Topic 7 – Supporting First Mile initiatives: Community-based and Indigenous research methods

 In this unit we cover community-based research methods, with a focus on research with Indigenous communities.
 The goal of this approach is to consider how these research methods can support First Mile development initiatives.
 Conditions of settler colonialism and the historical role of social scientists and other researchers in supporting them informed reforms that resulted in unique approaches to research.
 Community-based Indigenous research projects stress collaboration: outcomes benefit communities as well as researchers and the institutions they work for.
 In Canada, this approach is captured in principles like Ownership, Control, Access, and Possession (OCAP) and reflected in partnerships between Indigenous and university-based researchers.
 These projects are documenting the work going on in communities, in order to share ideas, challenges and best practices.

-Topic 10 – Towards an e-Community strategy
+Topic 13 – Towards an e-Community strategy

-In our final topic, we introduce the e-Community strategy and explore how it is being implemented in practice.
+This final topic introduces the e-Community strategy and explores how it is being implemented in practice.
 We look at how organizations like the Assembly of First Nations and Keewaytinook Okimakanak’s K-Net Services in Ontario developed this initiative.
 The e-Community strategy was adopted by First Nations leadership through several resolutions passed by the national Chiefs-in-Assembly.
-In 2013, it was also articulated in a statement by regional First Nations technology organizations in Ontario, Quebec, and Atlantic Canada onFirst Nations Broadband Infrastructure and Operations Policy.
+In 2013, it was also articulated in a statement by regional First Nations technology organizations in Ontario, Quebec, and Atlantic Canada on First Nations Broadband Infrastructure and Operations Policy.
 We conclude by examining how the e-Community strategy is being set up in First Nations in Quebec and Ontario.